AdobeDocs/experience-manager-65.en/help/forms/using/adding-custom-storage-provider-forms.md

 >[!NOTE]
 >
->The default value for the length of the draft ID field is 26 characters.
-Adobe recommends retaining the default value when you configure this field.
+>The minimum value for the length of the draft ID field is 26 characters.
+Adobe recommends setting the draft ID length to 26 or more characters.

 ## Submission data service {#submission-data-service}